-The Government Accountability Office (Comptroller General) may have access to all VA and CMS records, as necessary, to verify compliance with this Agreement.
+The Government Accountability Office (Comptroller General) may have access to all VA and CMS data, it deems necessary in order to monitor or verify compliance with this Agreement.

 XII.
-REIMBURSEMENT
+REIMBURSEMENT/FUNDING

-All work conducted by CMS to perform the matching program in accordance with this agreement will be reimbursed by VA.
+All work conducted by CMS to perform the matching program in accordance with this Agreement will be reimbursed by VA.
 VA will allocate sufficient funds annually for this project.
 The legal authority for transfer of funds is the Economy Act, 31 U.S.C. § 1535.
 Reimbursement will be transacted by means of a separate reimbursement instrument in accordance with the established procedures that apply to funding reimbursement actions.